Music And Its Effects

 No doubt music is one of the most ancient methods of merrymaking and enjoyment, of expressing feelings and emotions.
 It is called 'international language', because it encompasses the whole world and does not know any geographical or political boundary.

 Let us find out what is the reason for its worldwide prevalence.
-We have it on the authority of Imam Ja’far As-Sadiq (a.s) that when Hadhrat Adam (a.s) died, his infamous son Cain (Qabil) and Satan were very happy.
+We have it on the authority of Imam Jafer Sadique (a.s) that when Hadhrat Adam (a.s) died, his infamous son Cain (Quabil) and Satan were very happy.
 Both gathered at a place and invented some musical instruments to celebrate the death of Hadhrat Adam (a.s).
 And in the words of Imam (a.s), all such musical things which people now use for merrymaking have originated from that.
-(Wasael-us-Shia; Babu Tahrim-e-Istimal-il-Malahi).
+(Wasael-us-Shia; Babu Tahrim-e-lstimal-il-Malahi).

-So, religion and anthropology both agree that music is a very ancient thing and therefore its no wonder that it has spread widely with the spread of the human race.
-But how dare a sensible ‘child of Adam’ especially if he is a Muslim "enjoy" music, which is an invention of Satan and Cain, the rebellious and disloyal son of Adam ?
+So, religion and anthropology both agree that musk is a very ancient thing; and therefore, no wonder it has spread widely with the spread of the human race.
+But how dare a sensible 'child of Adam ' especially if he is a Muslim) "enjoy" music, which is an invention of Satan and Cain, the rebellious and disloyal son of Adam ?

 The answer is that music does have harmful effects on nervous system and is the cause of many ailments including ulcer, diabetes and madness.
 It creates imbalance in human faculties, retards spiritual development, and lowers the ethical values.